-Read on to understand why it is imperative that your company stays on top of these new technology trends.
+Read on to understand why it’s imperative that your company stays on top of these new technological trends.

 Insurance has remained stagnant for decades

-For the most part, prior to the last couple of years, the insurance industry has not been as heavily impacted as most other sectors have been by the technological advances that have developed within the twenty-first century.
-Perhaps the complex nature of insurance (which often causes people’s eyes to glaze over when discussing policies) prevented customers from expecting insurance to become easier to navigate, even as many other services were striving to meet the need for convenience.
+Prior to the last couple of years, the insurance industry has generally not been as heavily impacted as most other sectors have been by the technological advances of the twenty-first century.
+Perhaps the complex nature of insurance (which often causes people’s eyes to glaze over) has prevented customers from expecting insurance to become easier to navigate, even as many other services have been striving to meet the need for convenience.

-There are three key tech advancements that are changing the face of insurance, which we will highlight today: artificial intelligence (AI) and automation, telematics, and digital enrollment.
+There are three key tech advancements that are changing the face of insurance, which we’ll highlight today: artificial intelligence (AI) and automation, telematics, and digital enrollment.

-For insurance companies, AI and automation have significantly impacted marketing, customer service, claims processing, underwriting, as well as fraud detection.
-From chatbots to far superior risk assessment of hard data, the advantages of AI in the insurance industry are becoming indispensable.
+For insurance companies, AI and automation have significantly impacted marketing, customer service, claims processing, underwriting, and fraud detection.
+From chatbots to far superior risk assessment of hard data, AI is becoming indispensable in the insurance industry.

-However, up to this point, the use of AI has still been hit or miss for some companies.
+Up to this point, though, the use of AI has still been hit or miss for some companies.

-For one, traditional companies have had a hard time convincing their client base to adopt some new technology, such as mobile tracking.
-While companies like Root are drawing in their customers with the prospect of usage-based premium determination, others are struggling to convince existing customers to utilize the exact same tools.
+For one, traditional companies have had a hard time convincing their client base to adopt new technology, such as mobile tracking.
+While companies like Root are drawing their customers in with the prospect of usage-based premium determination, others are struggling to convince existing customers to utilize the exact same tools.
 Even when it could mean saving them money, there are still a lot of people who feel that having their driving habits tracked by their mobile phone is a violation of their privacy.
-Others believe it will lead to more negative consequences than it will offer benefits.
+Others believe it will lead to more negative consequences than benefits.

-Many traditional insurance companies have held back from augmenting their model with new technology or are not requiring customers to implement it (even when they are offering it as an option).
-So far, they have stayed competitive while sticking with the old ways; meanwhile, early adopters are encountering new obstacles, and adapting to overcome them.
+Many traditional insurance companies have held back from augmenting their model with new technology or are not requiring customers to implement it (even when they’re offering it as an option).
+So far, they have stayed competitive while sticking with the old ways; meanwhile, early adopters are encountering new obstacles and adapting to overcome them.

-It is important to note, however, as AI improves and bugs are worked out, the companies that have stayed back will have a lot of catching up to do and may lose business until they can become competitive again.
+But it’s important to note that, as AI improves and bugs are worked out, the companies that have stayed back will have a lot of catching up to do and may lose business until they can become competitive again.

 Despite the drawbacks of imperfect systems that are still being developed, the speed and process advancements that come from automating jobs previously done by people are unquestionably advantageous.